Want to learn a mean reversion strategy?

-However, Moving average mean reversion is a lagging strategy in stock trading to warn you about possible trades.
+However, moving average mean reversion is a lagging strategy in stock trading to warn you about trades.

-To increase the likelihood of your success, you have to optimize the best settings in Amibroker.
+To increase the likelihood of your success, optimize the best settings in Amibroker.

-However, you have to see to it that it is not a curved fit.
+However, see to it if is not a curved fit.